 The installation process is straightforward, and after you install the Anaconda, you will see the screen below.

 It is an Anaconda Navigator.
 The second option is a jupyter notebook, which we need to launch to work with Python.
 Let’s launch it, and your terminal will be opened, and it will start a jupyter notebook on a browser whose local URL is: http://localhost:8888/tree.

 Creating Your First Notebook

 First, you need to select a project folder.
-I have selected mine which is in desktop/code/pyt folder.
+I have selected mine in the desktop/code/pyt folder.
 For this project, I am using Python 3.
-That is why you will select your python version to 3.
+That is why you will select your Python version to 3.